aditya-raj/api_doc/docs/limits.rst

       API.

-Attempts to register a new API key while a suspension is in place is a violation of our API Terms of Service and may result in a permanent suspension on all associated developer accounts.
+Attempts to register a new API key while a suspension is in place is a violation of the API Terms of Service and may result in a permanent suspension on all associated developer accounts.